Bastelmatz/TonUINO/README.md

 ## Support for Advertisement folder for music cards
 -> Set Folder to 100
+- Works not with DFPlayer chip MH2024K-16SS and GB3200B
 - Therefore, advertisement music cards with single mode can be used for memory -> Listen to your favourite Tonuino songs while playing memory